KevinDeNotariis/react-playground/README.md

 Simple example on how to create a form in react (without any external library).
 The form entails an input validation and a submit button which is disabled unless all checks are passed.

+## Step Bar

+Simple Step bar, keeping state of each step, block the submit button if the fields are not filled.

 # TODO

 - Theme Handling

 - Routes Handling

+- Context Usage